By night train from Munich to Rome: direct, comfortable & climate-friendly through the night to Italy

 Where can I book the ÖBB nightjet from Munich to Rome?

-You can buy your ticket for the night train from Munich to Rome at NS International, the German Railways and the ÖBB Buy
+You can buy your ticket for the night train from Munich to Rome at the German Railways Buy

 What does a couchette car look like on the ÖBB nightjet Munich-Rome?

-A couchette car is a compartment with two or three couches on top of each other - on the left and on the right side.
-The middle is free.
-You can reach the upper berths with a ladder.
+A couchette coach consists of compartments with two beds on top of each other on the left and right side.
+The aisle is free in the centre.
+You can reach the upper berths via a ladder.
+You can find photos here on the page.

 What does a sleeper car on the ÖBB nightjet Munich-Rome look like?